inventid/opengraph-cacher/README.md

 The service will automatically create an index the first time save is performed.
 There are no special mappings required for the service.

+# Camo images

+In order to ensure clients can requests clients from http over https the [camo](https://github.com/atmos/camo) service can be used.
+If the environment variables `CAMO_HOST` and `CAMO_KEY` are set, images are automatically rewritten to use the defined camo instance.

 ## Docker